HideMyAss! VPN Review: Good Choice in 2023?

 Security and Privacy

-Most VPN providers promise not to create any logs of their users or their browsing behavior.
+Nearly all VPN providers promise not to create any logs of their users or their browsing behavior.
 In most cases, the providers simply have to be taken at their word, leading to scandal when this (far too often) turns out to have not been the case.
-HMA can't break its "no logs" promise, since it doesn't make one to begin with.
+In the past, HMA couldn't break its "no logs" promise, since it didn't make one to begin with.

-Compounding this, HMA is based in the UK, a country which has been charged by the European Court of Human Rights with engaging in illegal mass-surveillance, and is part of the so-called Five Eyes intelligence-sharing agreement.
-In the worst case, HMA would be legally bound to submit saved information about users and their Internet behavior to British authorities, which, in turn, could share these findings with other governments party to the Five Eyes agreement.
+Of course, being based in the UK remains problematic as that country has been charged by the European Court of Human Rights with engaging in illegal mass surveillance ⇱, and is part of the so-called Five Eyes intelligence-sharing agreement.
+HMA was legally bound to submit saved information about users and their Internet behavior to British authorities, however, since it became a "No-Logs" provider, this has become less of an issue.

-Since VPN issues often need to be resolved quickly, live chat support (optimally 24/7) is a must for every VPN provider worth its salt.
-HMA comes close, offering a live chat from 8 AM to 10 PM (UTC).
-For less pressing issues, the standard contact form/support ticket is also available.
+Since VPN issues often need to be resolved quickly, live chat support (optimally 24/7) is a must for every VPN provider.
+HMA offers a live chat from 10 AM to 8 PM (UTC).

 HMA subscriptions can be paid for by credit card or PayPal.
 Payment by BitCoin is not possible.

-HideMyAss impresses in a number of ways: Its server infrastructure is unparalleled, and covers the entire globe, showing that the glaring absence of other VPN providers from certain regions is not something that needs to be accepted.
+HideMyAss impresses in many ways: Its server infrastructure is unparalleled and covers the entire globe, showing that the glaring absence of other VPN providers from certain regions is not something that needs to be accepted.
 Some features which HMA offers, like the automatic IP address changer, set an example that the rest of the industry should follow.

-HMA received satisfactory to good ratings from the reviews which we examined.
-Its price is the most often criticized aspect of its service, whereby, most users are very satisfied with HMA's performance.
+HMA received satisfactory to good ratings in the reviews which we examined.
+Its price is the most often criticized aspect of its service, whereby, the majority of users seem to be very pleased with HMA's performance.